brendajin/googleglass-phonegap-example/README.md

 googleglass-phonegap-example
 ============================

-Example Phonegap project that can be imported to Eclipse and exported as a .apk file for Google Glass
+Example Phonegap project that can be imported to Eclipse and exported as .apk file for Google Glass

 ##Prerequisites
 1. Make sure [Glass Debugging](https://developers.google.com/glass/gdk) is turned on